clockworkmicro/regexfinder/README.md

 ## Introduction

-Regexfinder is a set of tools to create and manipulate regular expressions.
+Regexfinder is a set of tools to evaluate and manipulate regular expressions.
 In particular, the package can:
-- determine a regular expression given a set of strings
 - optimize a size/complexity tradeoff for a regular expression
 - visualize a regular expression as a graph
+- compute the number of string paths allowed by a regular expression
+- generate random strings satisfying a regular expression

 ## Size/complexity tradeoff